Tednoob17/Live0verflow/Web-Hacking/protect_linux_server.md

 ## Protect your Linux Server From Hacker

+### Please don't copy none commands before the ends of this article , please Don't be a script kiddie OK ?

 If you use Linux and you are you are your own website in local and than you want to push it online , the first thing to do is a protect this.

 When you search in your search around in  your browser 'how to secure linux server from hackers' or 'what are a best practices for protect my server' you can obtain like answers: